hughluo/mobile-flashcards/README.md

 Tested in iPhone 11, iOS 14.4

 ## Functions
-* Add a Deck of Flashcards
+* Add a deck of flashcards
-* Add a Flashcard to given Deck
+* Add a flashcard to given deck
-* Take Quiz on given Deck
+* Take quiz on given deck
+* Notification to remind user of taking quiz
 * Decks are persistent via [Async Storage](https://react-native-async-storage.github.io/async-storage/)
-* Notification for Take Quiz